Chinese leader Xi issues positive message in meeting with US business leaders as relations improve - ExBulletin

 China's economy has struggled to recover from severe self-imposed restrictions during the COVID-19 pandemic, which it did not lift until late 2022.
 But Xi said China was contributing again double-digit global economic growth in percentage terms.

 China-US relations are one of the most important bilateral relations in the world.
-Whether China and the United States cooperate or clash has an impact on the well-being of the two peoples and the future and destiny of mankind, Xi was quoted as saying by the news agency.
-Chinese official Xinhua.
+Whether China and the United States cooperate or clash has an impact on the well-being of the two peoples as well as the future and destiny of mankind, Xi was quoted as saying by the China-US news agency.
+Chinese official press Xinhua.

 Among those attending the meeting was Stephen A. Schwarzman, a billionaire and director of the investment firm Blackstone.